World's oldest male gorilla dies at Atlanta zoo at age of 61

 The primate is survived by seven descendants at the Atlanta zoo and many other offspring at other zoos in the United States and Canada, the news release stated.

 Lowland gorillas are considered critically endangered because of poaching, habitat loss, and drastic population reductions from disease.
-According to the International Union for the Conservation of Nature, their numbers have decreased by 60 percent and as much as 90 percent in some parts of western Africa.
+According to the International Union for the Conservation of Nature, their numbers have decreased by 60% and as much as 90% in some parts of western Africa.

-Note: This story was first published on Jan.
-26, 2022.
-It was updated on Jan.
-27, 2022, to correct the misspelling of Raymond King’s name.